GARMA-A/DeepGo/Theory/Theory.md

 <-ch // a receive statement; result is discarded
 ```

-### Channel s supp ort a third operat ion, cl ose, which sets a flag indic ating that no more values will
+### Channel s supp ort a third operat ion, close, which sets a flag indicating that no more values will

 ### ever be sent on this channel;